cjmallet/SpearBoi/SpearBoi/Packages/com.unity.2d.tilemap.extras/README.md

+# Notice

+## No more development on 2d-extras GitHub repository

+We are changing how we develop additional 2D Tiles and Brushes for 2D Tilemap.
+An important part of this change involves ensuring a single point of entry for users to get the latest tiles and brushes for Tilemap.
+To this end we created the Tilemap Extras package which is accessible from Package Manager.
+Moving forward, the 2D-extras GitHub repository will be made read-only.
+You will still be able to clone and pull the contents of the repository as it is right now.

+Tilemap Extras already includes Animated Tiles, RuleTile (Rectangular Isometric and Hexagonal), the Rule Override Tiles, Group Brush, Line Brush, Random Brush and GameObject Brush.
+It also includes 3 samples covering common use-cases of Rule Tiles and Animated Tiles.
+Read more about Tilemap Extras in the announcement thread.

+If there is functionality in 2d-extras that is important to your team and your product please let us know in this thread or start a discussion in the 2D forums and we will consider adding it to the Tilemap Extras package.

+For issues with the Tilemap Extras please use the standard Unity channels via the Unity Bug Reporter and/or starting a thread in our forums instead of the GitHub Repository Issues tracker.

+Thank you for all your contributions over the years.
+As always, let us know about your needs and project plans and we will endeavor to make Tilemap Extras an even better tool for developing 2D games in Unity!

 # 2d-extras

 2d-extras is a repository containing helpful reusable scripts which you can use to make your games, with a slant towards 2D.
 Feel free to customise the behavior of the scripts to create new tools for your use case!